jasoneflood/gdp12Hugo/docs/aws/content/0005_AccessControlsAndReports/activity.md

 ---
-title: "Activity"
+title: "Creating Custom Dashboards"
-weight: 2
+weight: 40
+chapter: false
 ---

-# IBM Guardium Data Protection – Creating a Custom Dashboard.
+# Creating Custom Dashboards in Guardium Data Protection

+::alert[**Goal**: Build a personalized dashboard with multiple report tiles to monitor database activities, exceptions, and security events in real-time.]
 Now that we have the system running, and we have generated some data - lets create a custom dashboard.
 This process is straight forward and GDP comes with pre-canned tiles that you can select to use easily.

+## Step 1: Create New Dashboard

 Start by clicking My Dashboards icon on the left nav, and then create new dashboard.

 ![setup](/static/images/part5/1.png)

+## Step 2: Add Reports to Dashboard

 Then select add Report

 ![setup](/static/images/part5/2.png)

+## Step 3: Select Report Components

 A list of potential reports can be added.
 You are free to experiment here, but to start lets add some of the basic reports.
-Use the filter to find and select the following items.
+Use the filter to find and select the following items:
 * Full SQL
 * Count of DB traffic type per server
 * Available VA tests